 Andrea is a Product Marketing Manager who specializes in creating meaningful go-to-market messaging.
-She is a self-proclaimed "enthusiasm enthusiast," particularly when it comes to the Kansas Jayhawks, Kansas City Chiefs, Kansas City Royals, all forms of cake and anything goldendoodle-related.
+She is a self-proclaimed enthusiasm enthusiast, particularly when it comes to the Kansas Jayhawks, Kansas City Chiefs, Kansas City Royals, St. Louis Blues, all forms of cake and anything goldendoodle-related.

 It’s well established that the fan experience at Kansas City’s Arrowhead Stadium is unlike any other.
 From the tailgating energy and the in-venue playlist of fan-favorite songs to full-stadium chants and traditional touchdown fireworks, the Chiefs organization knows what the fans expect.